Hybrid Quantum Error Correction and Mitigation by Purification: Local depolarizing errors

 where the sum runs over $4^M $ Pauli strings and the real coefficients $r_P := \bra{\psi} P \ket{\psi} $ satisfy $\sum_P r_P^2 = 2^M$.
 Each Pauli string has a weight $ w(P) $, which is equal to the number of non-identity Pauli operators.
 The coefficients, $r_P $, may then be grouped by weight, so that we can define

 By performing a small-$ p $ expansion, we evaluate that the fidelity of a general state decays under the local depolarizing channel as (see Appendix \ref{app:smallerror})

 where $ \bar{k} := \sum_k k a_k $.
-Under one round of PQEC with purification (\ref{eq:purifiedstaten2}), the output fidelity is
+Under one round of PQES with purification (\ref{eq:purifiedstaten2}), the output fidelity is

 Thus, for a single purification round, the leading logical error $ O(p) $ is removed entirely.
-This shows the effectiveness of the PQEC against local depolarizing errors for the general case in the small-$p$ regime.
+This shows the effectiveness of the PQES against local depolarizing errors for the general case in the small-$p$ regime.